-This course examines genocides in history, with emphasis on examples from the twentieth century, including the Holocaust.
+A comparative examination of genocides in history, with emphasis on examples from the twentieth century.
 The course explores the context in which genocides have occurred over the ages and also devotes attention to efforts in modern times to seek justice after the mass violence.
 3 credits

-HIS 345 The Holocaust (xs)
+HIS 345 Modern Political Revolutions (xf)